 The Regional Housing Task Force/Subcommittee presented a number of items for the Board's consideration in June and October 2018.
-These include an overview of the RHNA subregion (see Attachment B,) and pros and cons of forming a RHNA subregion (Attachment C.)
+These include proposed bylaws for the formation of the RHNA subregion (Attachment B,) an overview of the RHNA subregion (see Attachment D,) and pros and cons of forming a RHNA subregion (Attachment E.)